Sharanc25/Elements/Thesis/README.txt

 3. The "Image" folder in each directory (like Tensile Test, Texture, etc..) consists only of images that go into the thesis or paper.
 The original images are kept in their respective folders.

+Faster Rendering of LaTeX:
+1. Use graphics extension after every image file added (or) use \DeclareGraphicsExtensions{.jpg,.eps,.png}

 Photos (Folder) Contains:
 Photos of samples with a reference scale.
 Photos of machines.